kbumsik/opus-media-recorder/README.md

 ### Thing to know

 * The page must be served over HTTPS in order to record.
-* Being able to record does *not always* mean you can play it on browsers:
+* Being able to record does *not always* mean you can play it in a browser:
   * macOS/iOS Safari cannot play Opus natively yet.
   * Old Edge requires [an extension](https://wpdev.uservoice.com/forums/257854-microsoft-edge-developer/suggestions/6513488-ogg-vorbis-and-opus-audio-formats-support-firefox) to play Opus natively.
   * You can get an Opus decorder to play it.
 There are Opus decoders available, such as [Chris Rudmin's Opus decoder](https://github.com/chris-rudmin/opus-recorder).
-  * Otherwise, users can download as a file and play it using apps like [VLC](https://www.videolan.org/vlc/index.html).
+  * Otherwise, users can download as a recording file and play it using apps like [VLC](https://www.videolan.org/vlc/index.html).
-* When `mimeType` is not specified a default encoder is loading depending on OS:
+* When `mimeType` is not specified a default encoder is loaded depending on OS:
   * Chrome: `audio/webm`
   * Firefox: `audio/ogg`
   * Edge: `audio/webm`